MUDAL/AUTOCROFT-MVP/README.md

 6. The ESP8266 isn't necessarily the only option for WiFi, ESP32 can be used in its place but provisions will be made to adapt it to PCB ver 1.0.
 7. A small veroboard adapter to link I2C connections on the PCB ver 1.0 of the master to the LCD I2C adapter.
 8. Firmware to be developed for the ESP8266/ESP32 for sending data to the cloud.
+9. A common API to configure all I2C devices(I2CBusConfig) instead of repeating the same function calls in their Init functions (e.g. EEPROM_Init,BME280_Init).